juancastillo0/leto/README.md

 | [![version][package:leto_links:version]][package:leto_links]         | [`package:leto_links`][package:leto_links:source]         | Client gql links, support for GraphQL extensions defined in package:leto                   |

 # Web integrations

+Although you can use `package:leto_schema` to create and validate schemas and `package:leto` to execute GraphQL requests in any Dart application, GraphQL servers are usually deployed to the web.
+We provide a couple of utilities and integrations for creating and using GraphQL web servers powered by Leto.

 ## Server integrations